 The Festival of Making is a national event attracting makers and manufacturers from across the country to show visitors and audiences their skills and talents by providing workshops, demonstrations, commissions and exhibitions as well as food, music and entertainment across the town centre.
 This family friendly event inspires, creates and excites future generations of makers and demonstrates the real Northern Powerhouse.

 key event within the Festival of Making was a weekend Makers Market situated in

 Blackburn’s King George’s Hall.
 The Makers Market was a collaboration between

 Festival producers, Deco Publique and guest curators, Hopeful and Glorious to

 celebrate and spotlight art, craft and design from across the region.

-Hopeful and Glorious will curate a showcase of over 35 artists, makers and designers who have been selected for the quality and originality of their work.The Makers Market will provide a platform for creatives to exhibit and sell with the potential to offer workshops and have-a-go activities.
-It’s an opportunity for makers to share and shout about their creativity and industry.
+Hopeful and Glorious curated a showcase of over 35 artists, makers and designers who have been selected for the quality and originality of their work.The Makers Market provided a platform for creatives to exhibit and sell with the potential to offer workshops and have-a-go activities.
+An opportunity for makers to share and shout about their creativity and industry.

-Over the weekend, the Makers Market will be produced and managed by Deco Publique, transforming King Georges Hall into a vibrant and engaging weekend celebration of brilliant art, craft and design.
-Leading up to and across the Festival of Making, makers taking part can explore the many elements that go into being a maker today.
+Over the weekend, the Makers Market was produced and managed by Deco Publique, transforming King Georges Hall into a vibrant and engaging weekend celebration of brilliant art, craft and design.
+Leading up to and across the Festival of Making, makers taking part could explore the many elements that go into being a maker today.
 The Crafts Council will be leading a series of professional practice support seminars available to all artists, makers & designers taking part.

-At the Makers Market, the Crafts Council will also be supporting a number of awards including Best Product and Best Stall Design which are an opportunity for makers to benefit from increased profile and national recognition.
-Each stand at the Festival of Making provides space for exhibiting, selling and the potential to demonstrate or offer paid for activities.
+At the Makers Market, the Crafts Council also supported a number of awards including Best Product and Best Stall Design which was an opportunity for makers to benefit from increased profile and national recognition.
+Each stand at the Festival of Making provided space for exhibiting, selling and the potential to demonstrate or offer paid for activities.